jeffjyang/html-highlighter/README.md

 - Input file is a valid HTML file
 - Input HTML file does not contain any comments
+- Input file does not contain any '<' or '>' that are not part of an HTML tag
 - Input file is `input.html`
 - Output file is `output.txt`